 Control Must Be Maintained.

-Being a part of a crew that is run by committee instead of standard procedure is one of the most frustrating and most dangerous things you will ever do.
+Being a part of a crew that is run by a committee instead of standard procedures is one of the most frustrating and dangerous things you will ever do.

 The vehicle leader must not only understand his own job and the objective, but he must understand the jobs of every other crew member.